coder/coder/docs/templates/README.md

 #### Using updated images when rebuilding a workspace

-To ensure that Coder uses an updated image when rebuilding a workspace, we suggest that admins update the tag in the template (e.g., `my-image:v0.4.2` -> `my-image:v0.4.3`) or digest (`my-image@sha256:[digest]` -> `my-image@sha256:[new_digest]`).
+To ensure that Coder uses an updated image when rebuilding a workspace, we suggest that admins update the tag in the template (`my-image:v0.4.2` -> `my-image:v0.4.3`) or digest (`my-image@sha256:[digest]` -> `my-image@sha256:[new_digest]`).